-3.3 Rear seating positions
+3.4.3 Rear seating positions

-3.3.1 Visual signal
+3.4.3.1 Visual signal

-3.3.1.1 A visual signal must be activated when the ignition switch is engaged (engine running or not), and any of the rear seatbelts are not fastened.
+- 3.4.3.1.1 A visual signal must be activated when the ignition switch is engaged (engine running or not), and any of the rear seatbelts are not fastened.
 No signal is required if the system is able to determine that there are no occupants in the rear seating positions.
-The signal must remain for at least 60 seconds or until the rear belts are buckled for the seats in use.

-The system may allow the driver to acknowledge the signal, switching it off for this unique event (a new trigger of the warning should not be prevented).

-- 3.3.1.2 For systems with seat occupant detection on all rear seating positions, the visual signal does not need to indicate the number of seat belts in use or not in use, but the signal must remain as long as the seatbelt remain unfastened on any of the occupied seats in the rear. - 3.3.1.3 For systems without occupant detection on all rear seating positions, the visual signal must clearly indicate to the driver the seating positions showing the rear seat belts in use and not in use.
-No signal is required if all of the rear occupants are belted.
+The signal must remain for at least 60 seconds or until the rear belts are buckled for the seats in use. - 3.4.3.1.2 The system may allow the driver to acknowledge the signal, switching it off for this unique event (a new trigger of the warning should not be prevented). - 3.4.3.1.3 For systems with seat occupant detection on all rear seating positions, the visual signal does not need to indicate the number of seat belts in use or not in use, but the signal must remain as long as the seatbelt remain unfastened on any of the occupied seats in the rear. - 3.4.3.1.4 For systems without occupant detection on all rear seating positions, the visual signal must clearly indicate to the driver the seating positions showing the rear seat belts in use and not in use.
+No signal is required if all of the rear occupants are belted. - 3.4.3.2 Audible signal - 3.4.3.2.1 In addition to a visual signal, a "Loud and Clear" audible signal is to be deployed for all rear seating positions in case of a change of status (from buckled to unbuckled) as defined in 3.4.1.5. - 3.4.3.2.2 Except for change of status events, the system may allow the driver to acknowledge the signal, switching it off for this unique event (a new trigger of the warning should not be prevented). - 3.4.3.2.3 For systems with occupant detection on any rear seating positions, a "Loud and Clear" audible signal needs to be deployed before at least one of the following (at the choice of the manufacturer) when any of those seats are occupied and the belt of the occupied seat is unbuckled. - The car has reached a forward speed of 25 km/h, or - The car has been in "Forward Motion" for 500 meters.

-3.3.2 Audible signal

-A "Loud and Clear" audible signal is to be deployed for all rear seating positions in case of a change of status (from buckled to unbuckled) as defined in 3.1.5.

-Except for change of status events, the system may allow the driver to acknowledge the signal, switching it off for this unique event (a new trigger of the warning should not be prevented).

-For systems with occupant detection on any rear seating positions, a "Loud and Clear" audible signal needs to be deployed before at least one of the following (at the choice of the manufacturer) when any of those seats are occupied and the belt of the occupied seat is unbuckled.

-- The car has reached a forward speed of 25 km/h, or - The car has been in "Forward Motion" for 500 meters.